The business of content marketing is the business of ideas. Blog post ideas, newsletter ideas, ideas for courses or

 And, specific areas of interest in a hierarchy are only “niche” in the sense that they can be considered a subset of a larger topic area.
 Niche areas will often have their own experts, big ideas, and areas of ongoing controversy or study.

-The Topic Explorer offers a quick look at lateral and hierarchically related ideas.
+The Topic Explorer offers a quick look at lateral (top line) and hierarchically (related keywords) related ideas.

 Once you have created a massive file of blog post ideas, how do you decide what to write about?

 At its simplest, qualifying a topic is binary:

 Something is either a good idea or a bad idea.